BU-Spark/bu-spark/documentation/code-quests/react.md

 ---

-### HOW TO CONTINUE THIS MAIN QUEST?
+## HOW TO CONTINUE THIS MAIN QUEST?

-Take the quiz [<u>here</u>](https://docs.google.com/forms/d/e/1FAIpQLSfH1R2lsM85JQHq454_-SPmR3AWSCoQsoHEojo2M2k7bIJRoQ/viewform?usp=sf_link) to finalize level one, then apply your knowledge by doing a React Side Quest.

-After completing that, you can move on to level three where you'll create your own project with some guidelines.
+Take the quiz [<u>here</u>](https://docs.google.com/forms/d/e/1FAIpQLSfH1R2lsM85JQHq454_-SPmR3AWSCoQsoHEojo2M2k7bIJRoQ/viewform?usp=sf_link) to finalize Level One, then apply your knowledge with Level Two.
+After completing that, you can create your own project with some guidelines for Level Three!
 ---

 For any information or quality issues, please contact: